What we know about Buffalo supermarket shooting suspect Payton Gendron

 He planned to 'continue his rampage,' police say

-Authorities say when the suspect arrived at the store around 2:30 p.m., he was heavily armed, wearing tactical gear -- including a tactical helmet along with plated armor, Gramaglia said -- and had a camera that was livestreaming his actions.
+When the suspect arrived at the store around 2:30 p.m., he was heavily armed, wearing tactical gear -- including a tactical helmet along with plated armor, Buffalo Police Commissioner Joseph Gramaglia said -- and had a camera that was livestreaming his actions.

 The suspect shot four people outside of the grocery store, three fatally, Flynn said in his news release.
 When he entered the store, he exchanged fire with an armed security guard, who authorities said was a retired Buffalo police officer.
 The security guard died of his injuries.
 The suspect shot eight more people in the store, six of whom died, the release said.